LostBeard/SpawnDev.BlazorJS/README.md

 // Call a registered service on the worker thread with your arguments int ret = await sharedWebWorker.InvokeAsync<MyService, int>("MyLongRunningMethod", 100, 500);
 Console.WriteLine($"ret: {ret}");
 ```

 Inspired by Tewr's BlazorWorker implementation.
-I even copied one of his test pages for the demo.
+Thank you!
+I wrote my implementation from scratch as I needed workers in .Net 7.
 https://github.com/Tewr/BlazorWorker

+I shamelessly copied one of Tewr's test pages for WebWorkers demo.
 Demo
 https://blazorjs.spawndev.com/